-The Barnes-Hut implementation is based on the 2D version of the algorithm discussed in [6] and [42].
-The program consists of two main steps which are broken down into smaller functions.
-In addition to the Body and Accel types used in the all-pairs version, three new data types are defined to represent:
+The Barnes-Hut implementation is more complicated and based on the 2D version of the algorithm from [7] and [42] that focus on nested-data parallelism.

+The Body and Accel types from the all-pairs version remain unchanged.
+Three new data types are introduced to represent